ysyk2021/using-ai-for-small-business-forecasting-techniques-and-strategies-for-more-accurate-predictions/src/chapter-2-3.md

-# Tools and Platforms for AI-Enabled Business Forecasting

-## Introduction

 In the rapidly evolving field of small business forecasting, leveraging Artificial Intelligence (AI) requires access to suitable tools and platforms.
 This chapter focuses on exploring various tools and platforms specifically designed for AI-enabled business forecasting.
 By understanding these tools and platforms, small businesses can effectively implement AI techniques, streamline their forecasting processes, and achieve more accurate predictions for strategic planning and operational optimization.